Heffter Research Institute: Founding and history

 The institute was founded in 1993 by David E. Nichols.
-Co-founders included Mark Geyer, Ph.D., George Greer, M.D., Charles Grob, M.D. and Dennis McKenna, Ph.D.
+Co-founders included Mark Geyer, Ph.D., Charles Grob, M.D.
+Dennis McKenna, Ph.D., George Greer, M.D., Phil Wolfson, M.D., and Jerry Patchen.

 At the time, psychedelic research had been dormant for approximately 20 years and was not eligible to receive government funding, necessitating private funding to restart the field.
 The institute was created to secure the private funding and to evaluate research projects for their scientific merit.
 The institute was incorporated as a nonprofit organization in New Mexico, and received its 501(c)(3) designation from the Internal Revenue Service in 1994.

 The first decade of research primarily focused on the mechanisms of action and effects of MDMA, along with clinical studies on ketamine treatment for Heroin addiction in Russia.
 The institute also funded several small fellowships for young scientists.

 Since the turn of the century, the institute's work has focused primarily on psilocybin, including funding the first psychedelic treatment study in the U.S. in decades, treating obsessive-compulsive disorder with psilocybin at the University of Arizona.
 This study coincided with a number of neuroscience studies of psilocybin and a focus on treating anxiety and depression in cancer patients with psilocybin and addictions.